matazar/ansible/ROLES.md

 _Required variables_: **ns_domain**, **nameservers**, **mail_domains**, **dns_zones**

-## emby
+## emby_server

-The emby role sets up an emby server instance that use SMB shares to access network media.
+The emby server role sets up an emby server instance that use SMB shares to access network media.
 Server is intended to be accessed over the WAN, using a firewall allow list to only allow specific IPs/Subnets.
 The role can back up and restore data, but by default assumes there is only one instance of the data per environment.

-_Required variables_: **emby_hostnames**, **smb_shares**, **smb_user**, **smb_password**
+_Required variables_: **emby_server_hostnames**, **smb_shares**, **smb_user**, **smb_password**

+## emby_theater

+The emby theater role creates an emby theater instance intended for a system connected to directly to a TV.
+The emby_theeater_user variable is used to automatically login to that specific account on boot (when using Mate) and immediately launch Emby Theater.

+_Required variables_: **emby_theater_user**

 ## files